I’ve always sought out stories about families – by birth or by choice – over the years.

-I didn’t have the idyllic family life like Ms. Jackson and her husband gave to their kids.
-I won’t comment on the destruction of their marriage, because that’s not what the book is about.
+I didn’t have the idyllic family life like Ms. Jackson, and her husband gave to their kids.
+However, I won’t comment on the destruction of their marriage because that’s not what the book is about here.

 All happy families are alike; each unhappy family is unhappy in its own way.’Leo Tolstoy

 I grew up in a military family.
 There were long stretches where Dad was over there.
 Wherever over there happened to be.
-He couldn’t be there for my birth; he was on the ice in Antartica.
+But, unfortunately, he couldn’t be there for my birth; he was on the ice in Antarctica.